Asahi daily, an official Tokyo Olympics partner, urges Games cancellation | Health

 The events "are evidence that our current coronavirus precautions are effective", she said.
 "Even baseball matches are being held currently with spectators.
 Why not go ahead with the Games?," Kozo Yamamoto, a heavyweight politician of the ruling Liberal Democratic Party, said in an interview with Reuters.

 "The Olympics will happen, even without spectators. ...
 Once it begins, everybody will be glad," he said.
-Much of Japan, including host city Tokyo, remains under the third state of emergency that is widely expected to be extended beyond this month, and although Japan has been spared the coronavirus ravages of overseas nations, it has struggled to control the fourth wave of infections across the country.
+Although Japan has been spared the coronavirus ravages of overseas nations, it has struggled to control a fourth wave of infections across the country.

+Tokyo governor Yuriko Koike said on Wednesday she will ask that the current state of emergency, originally set to be lifted at the end of May, to be extended for "about another month," mere weeks before the Games is scheduled to start on July 23.
+Just over 5% of the nation has received vaccinations, and it has recorded about 719,000 infections and 12,394 deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)